NotePlan/plugins/jgclark.Reviews/README.md

 - Display order for projects: The sort options  are by 'due' date, by 'review' date or 'title'.
 - Display projects grouped by folder?
 Whether to group the projects by their folder.
 - Hide higher-level folder names in headings?
 If 'Display projects grouped by folder?' (above) is set, this hides all but the lowest-level subfolder name in headings.
+- Show completed/cancelled projects?
+If set, then completed/cancelled projects will be shown at the end of the list of active projects.
 - How to show completed/cancelled projects?: The options are 'display at end', 'display' or 'hide'.
 - Only display projects/areas ready for review?: If true then it will only display project/area notes ready for review (plus paused ones).
 - Display project dates?
 Whether to display the project's review and due dates (where set).
 - Display project's latest progress?
 Whether to show the project's latest progress (where available).
 If some lines have a specific 'Progress:' field.
 (See above for details.)
 - Confirm next Review?: When running '/next project review' it asks whether to start the next review.
 - Theme to use in rich project lists: if set to a valid installed Theme name, then that will always be used in place of the currently active theme for the rest of NotePlan.
+- Folder to Archive completed/cancelled project notes to: By default this is the built-in Archive folder (shown in the sidebar) which has the special name '@Archive', but it can be set to any other folder name.
+- Archive using folder structure?
+When you complete or cancel a project, and you opt to move it to the Archive, if set this will replicating the project note's existing folder structure inside your chosen Archive folder (set above).
+(This is the same thing that the Filer plugin's "/archive note using folder structure" command does, though Filer does not need to be installed to use this.)

 ## The other Commands
 Each command is described in turn.
 If you have a Rich style project list open, the list will be automatically updated after most of them.